anzbrown/zap-test/README.md

 # The hostname and port of the Zap container to proxy requests and run analysis through e.g.: zap:9090 if using the docker-compose setup
 ZAP_HOST=zapHost:zapPort

-# The hostname and post of the ESS dashboard server e.g.: 127.0.0.1:8080 if running locally
+# The hostname and post of the test server e.g.: 127.0.0.1:8080 if running locally
 HOST=hostname:port

 # The account to login to run the E2E tests with